mike-organek/prd_data_foundation/data_best_practices.md

 * Earliest project milestones and deliverables must require customer sign-off
 * Remember the parable of the blind men and the elephant
   * Involve customers and SMEs in requirements sessions
-  * There is no better invitation for clarification than a chart the end users can pick apart
+  * There is no better icebreaker for requirements clarification than a visualization that end users can pick apart

 ## Apply Software Development Principles